jajaio/mult/README.md

 the .history.txt file in your .mult direcory.

 # Plans for the future.
 This Project is closed for now.
-Not likely any more updates will follow.
+It's not likely that any more updates will follow.
 -Jackson Martin, Jan.
 31, 2017